SLCLADAL/SLCLADAL.github.io/README.md

 # Audience

 The LADAL resources are aimed at researchers in HASS (Humanities, Arts, and the Social Sciences) and we aspire to attract complete novices as well as expert users.
-And, while the focus of the LADAL website is placed on handling data that represents natural language, anyone who has an interest in quantitative methods, data visualization, statistics, or R is welcome to explore this webpage.
+While the focus of the LADAL website is placed on handling data that represents natural language, anyone who has an interest in quantitative methods, data visualization, statistics, or R is welcome to explore this webpage.

 # License & Citation

 The LADAL website was created by Martin Schweinberger.
-It was freely released under GNU General Public License, Version 3, June 2007.
+It is freely released under GNU General Public License, Version 3, June 2007.

 ![CC BY-SA](https://slcladal.github.io/images/license.png)